HighDiceRoller/icepool/README.md

 ## Web applications

+These are all client-side, powered by [Pyodide](https://pyodide.org/).
+Perhaps you can use them as inspiration for your own application.

 * [Icecup](https://highdiceroller.github.io/icepool/apps/icecup.html), a simple frontend for scripting and graphing.
 * [Ability score rolling method calculator.](https://highdiceroller.github.io/icepool/apps/ability_scores.html)
 * [*Cortex Prime* calculator.](https://highdiceroller.github.io/icepool/apps/cortex_prime.html)